Holiday Home & Hotel Interiors Photography In Sunny France

 The castle enjoys a much more peaceful existence these days.
 Alison and Paul, the English owners, now host wedding receptions and offer truly luxurious bed and breakfast accommodation.
 For lovers of olde world charm, great hospitality, and fabulous scenery, this could be for you.
 This magical chateau is also a perfect option for your wedding day or a romantic weekend away!

 Do search on Channel Four or Youtube for Chateau Brametourte.
-You’ll see that the chateau was recently featured on Dick and Angel’s ‘Return To The Chateau’ TV series.
+You’ll see that the chateau was recently featured on Dick and Angel’s ‘Escape To The Chateau’ TV series.